Umask Command in Linux

 drwxr-xr-x 12 linuxize users 4.0K Apr 8 20:51 dirname |[-][-][-] [------] [---] | | | | | | | | | | | +-----------> Group | | | | +-------------------> Owner | | | +----------------------------> Others Permissions | | +-------------------------------> Group Permissions | +----------------------------------> Owner Permissions +------------------------------------> File Type

-The first character represents the file type which can be regular file (
+The first character represents the file type which can be a regular file (

 The next nine characters represent the permissions, three sets of three characters each.
 The first sets show the owner permissions, the second one group permissions, and the last set shows everybody else permissions.